Selecting columns is very slow

 OS X 10.6.2, java version "1.6.0_17"

-#3 Updated by Jim Regetz about 10 years ago
+#3 Updated by Jim Regetz over 10 years ago

 As another test, I created two fake DPs with attribute descriptions (but no attached data).
 One DP described 1 table with 20 columns, and the other described 10 tables each with only 2 columns.
 In other words, both DPs have descriptions for 20 total attributes.